ForgingAntiquity/forgingantiquity.github.io/conference.md

 <a name="Amenities"/>
 #### Amenities
 The university store MacShop is currently closed, but Macquarie Centre offers many shops and services.
 ATMs are located in the Campus Hub and at Macquarie Centre.
-If presenters require any printing, please contact [alice.mcclymont@mq.edu.au] (mailto:alice.mcclymont@mq.edu.au)
+If presenters require any printing, please contact [alice.mcclymont@mq.edu.au](mailto:alice.mcclymont@mq.edu.au)

 [Back to top](/conference#quicklinks)